 Cost of a Finished Basement – The Breakdown

-The price can be considerably less if you decide on a more simple basement renovation that includes framing, flooring, crown moulding and painting and furniture but forgoes more complex plumbing and electrical work.
-A renovation of this calibre can run between $10,000 and $30,000.
+The price can be considerably less ($10,000–$25,000) if you go for a simple basement renovation that includes framing, flooring, crown moulding and painting, but forgoes complex plumbing and electrical.

 A detailed cost estimate to help you make a better choice.